daniel-dihardja/ai-doc-generator/output/documentation-select.md

 ## 3. Importing the Component

-You can import this component in two ways:
+You can bring this magical component into your realm in two ways:

 - **Individual Import**